 Qualitative market research represents a smaller part of our total activity than our quantitative work, but at Latimer Appleby, we recognise the value of both forms of primary research.
 Many clients see the synergistic benefit of using qualitative and quantitative methods together.

-Qualitative market research, in short, seeks to explore the ‘Whys?’ that typically are manifested in the various behaviours we can measure through quantitative market research approaches.
+Qualitative market research companies, in short, seeks to explore the ‘Whys?’ that typically are manifested in the various behaviours we can measure through quantitative market research approaches.

 When to use Qualitative market research?